CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

 ### Website Cloning and Credential Harvesting

 Cloning a webpage serves as a deceptive technique, creating a replica of a legitimate website, with the intention of tricking users into interacting with it.
 The goal is to harvest sensitive information such as usernames and passwords.
 By going into *Social-Engineering Attacks* from the main menu, and selecting the *Credential Harvester Attack Method*, we are able to clone a range of websites successfully.
-This method will capture all POST activity from the designated page.
-For optimal credential harvesting, utilize websites that have both the username and password fields available on the same page.

 The *Credential Harvester Attack Method* presents three (3) options: